Asymptotic Criticality of the Navier-Stokes Regularity Problem: Asymptotic Zero Scaling Gap

 \section{Asymptotic Zero Scaling Gap}

-In the first part of this section we compile the notions and ideas introduced in the prologue (e.g. definitions \ref{def:1DSparse}-\ref{def:VecCompLSet} and the $Z_\alpha$-framework) with several results about sparseness of the regions of intense fluid activity whose mathematical setup was initiated in \citet{Grujic2001} and further developed and applied for various purposes in \citet{Grujic2013}, \citet{Farhat2017} and \citet{Bradshaw2019}, as well as present their generalizations to the `$k$-th level' based on the analyticity results derived in the previous section.
-In the second part of this section, we introduce a novel technique based on local-in-time dynamics of `chains of derivatives' in preparation not only for the proof of the main theorem but also for a more general theory of the blow-up (or the lack thereof) in the super-critical parabolic problems featuring a baseline \emph{a priori} bound, and then state and prove the main theorem.
+In the first part of this section we compile some notions and ideas introduced in the prologue (including definitions \ref{def:1DSparse}-\ref{def:VecCompLSet} and the $Z_\alpha$-framework) with several results about sparseness of the regions of intense fluid activity whose mathematical setup was initiated in \citet{Grujic2001} and further developed and applied for various purposes in \citet{Grujic2013}, \citet{Farhat2017} and \citet{Bradshaw2019}, as well as present their level-$k$ generalizations based on the analyticity results derived in the previous section.
+In the second part we present a novel technique based on local-in-time dynamics of `chains of derivatives' in preparation not only for the proof of the main theorem but also for a more general theory of the blow-up (or the lack thereof) in the super-critical parabolic problems featuring a baseline \emph{a priori} bound, and then state and prove the main theorem.

 In the aforementioned articles, the ideas of the spatial intermittency were realized via the harmonic measure maximum principle for subharmonic functions as recorded, e.g., in \citet{Ahlfors1973} and \citet{Ransford1995}.
 Here we recall a result utilized in \citet{Bradshaw2019} ($h(z,\Omega,K)$ denotes the harmonic measure of $K$ with respect to $\Omega$, evaluated at $z$).